Klon Centaur: Legacy

-The Klon Centaur has been used by guitarists including Jeff Beck, John Mayer, Joe Perry, Nels Cline (of Wilco), Matt Schofield and Ed O'Brien (of Radiohead).
+The Klon Centaur has been used by guitarists including Jeff Beck, John Mayer, Joe Perry (of Aerosmith), Nels Cline (of Wilco), Matt Schofield and Ed O'Brien (of Radiohead).
 Finnegan said the pedal attracted a variety of guitarists, including baby boomers, younger indie rock musicians and experimental musicians.
-Guitarists praised the clear, uncolored tone of the boosted signal.
-Cline said: "It's an amp in a box.
-No more worries in the world of 'amp du jour' about overdrive tone.
-It will be OK.
-The Centaur will take care of it."
+Guitar World praised the clear, uncolored tone of the boosted signal.

 As of 2019, used Centaurs sold for between $1,900 and $2,500 USD.
+As of 2024, they sold for up to $20,000 USD.
 According to Guitar.com, which named the Centaur one of the greatest effect pedals, "The Klon Centaur is either the greatest, most useful overdrive ever made, or the worst example of guitarists losing all sense of perspective about how much good tone should cost."